bright/new-www/_posts/2020-02-21-string-too-large-in-android-resources.md

 If you use a build system like Jenkins, TeamCity or QuickBuild, you should be able to configure the build to fail when such a log message is detected.
 In case of TeamCity, it's about adding a failure condition like below.

 ![Failure condition](/images/string-too-large/failure_condition.png)

-*The bungee photo used in this post was published by Jeffrey Grospe on Unsplash.
-Thank you!*